Holden's Lightning Flight

 .

 Now slowing, Holden brought the aircraft around and made two experimental landing attempts.
-Both were quite ungainly, and were rightfully aborted.
-On his third attempt, Holden trying to keep it away from a nearby village, and all he had was a vague recollection of the Lightning's approach speed of 150kts.
+Both were quite ungainly and were rightfully aborted.
+On his third attempt, Holden tried to keep it away from a nearby village, and all he had was a vague recollection of the Lightning's approach speed of 150kts.

 Now careening down the runway, without his drogue chute, Taffy was finally able to slow the aircraft, coming to a full stop less than 100 yards from the end of the runway.